 “But why did it happen now?
 I don’t understand.
 Why am I like this?”

 Lila paused for a long moment, a few expressions that Kanna could not catch quickly flickering across her face.
-“Girl, don’t tell me you don’t know that you’ve swallowed Flower.
+“Girl, don’t tell me you don’t know that you’ve consumed Flower.
 Your eyes are as big as a pair of cast iron pans.”

 “Hey, what’s wrong with her?” one of the soldiers asked.